akbinod/gatech-ml-3/readme.md

 <h2>Georgia Tech : CS-7641 - Machine Learning : Spring 2020 </h1>
-<h2>Assignment 2 - Randomized Optimization</h3>
+<h2>Assignment 3 - Clustering and Dimensionality Reduction</h3>

 <h3>Running the code</h3>
 <p>
 Running main.py will run the analysis that forms the bulk of this assignment.
-Output consists of plots (pasted into the report) and run stats which have been put into macOS .numbers files - one for each of the problems solved.
+Output consists of plots (pasted into the report) and run stats.

 Everything is kicked off from main.py.
-Please change the function called at the bottom of the file.
-You can choose to run one of 3 main problems, or run the ANN (part 2 of the assignment)
+Please change the function main() at the bottom of the file.
+You can choose to run any of the functions from main().
+All function calls have commented out other than the call to the function that runs the neural network on a PCA reduced dataset that includes cluster labels.

-As last checked in, running that file will run the code for Part 2 of the assignment.
-Since the RHC and GA portions of that take so long to run, the code in IrisANN.benchmark() has been commented in part to just run the benchmarking of SA as a sub for back propagation.
-To run the entire code, please uncomment the appropriate lines in the benchmark() function.

-To run the benchmarking in Part 1, please uncomment the solution you want to run in main(), e,g., uncomment SolveQueens(False).
-To run hyper parameter tuning for Queens, run SolveQueens(True)

 </p>
 <h3>Code Environment</h3>